loopback7084/astro_super_tools/README.md

 ### Sidenote regarding MTKClient and fastboot:

 MTKClient creates flashable backups of your devices and is able to restore these backups through the write option.
 However, it is not able to properly flash modified super images due to limitations in how it handles spare filesystems.
-Therefore it is recommended to use `fastboot` when flashing any images to your device, and using MTKClient only for backup.
+Therefore it is recommended to use `fastboot` when flashing sparse images to your device, and using MTKClient only for backup.